gasparl/neatstats/EXAMPLE.md

 ![Mean+CI plot.](example_images/example_fig_factorial.png)

 All seems as expected.
-The error bars show, by default the 95% CIs of the means.
+The error bars show, by default, the 95% CIs of the means.
 Based on these CIs, the differences seem convincing.
 (Although, as a side note: in some cases such a plot can actually lead one to underestimate the certainty because it gives no information about the correlation of within-subject variables, which, e.g. in case of RTs, can be extremely high, _r_ > 0.9, hence potentially giving substantial evidence despite very small mean differences.)

 To illustrate variance instead of certainty, SDs could be specified for the error bars as `eb_method = sd`.
 The main method could be replaced as well, for example, by setting `method = median`, to get medians instead of means, to control for outliers and see whether the picture changes then.
 (The corresponding error bars could be median absolute deviation; `eb_method = mad`.)

 The plots could be repeated for error rates by simply replacing "rt_" with "er_" in the four variable names for the `values` parameter.
 Similarly, all the tests below would be the same for ERs (except for changing the variable input), but these are omitted here for brevity.

 Now let's do an actual test: ANOVA on RTs for the Color x Valence x Group interaction.
-The arguments are identical to the ones for `plot_neat()` (and have the same logic), only here we add `bf_added = FALSE`: the calculation of Bayes factors (BFs) can take some time with this many factors, so for now we omit it.
+The arguments are identical to the ones for `plot_neat()` (and have the same logic).

 ```R
 anova_neat(